 HeartCamp builds an educational and self-empowerment component into a restorative yoga retreat framework.
 Clean food and beverages included are sustainable, local and organic.
 Opportunities for play, rest and learning are customized for participants, who leave feeling recharged and relaxed- and overall, empowered to continue creating positive momentum in their life.

-And our upcoming Spring HeartCamp, hosted at a gorgeous upstate NY estate, is now open for registration!
+Our early-Summer, Fall/Winter, and Spring HeartCamps all sold out and were a huge success.
+And our upcoming Summer HeartCamp, hosted at a gorgeous upstate NY estate, is now open for registration!

 Wake up early in camping or shared room/queen room accommodations and enjoy morning yoga or sleep in until breakfast is set out.
 Enjoy cold brew or tea alongside a full continental breakfast spread including offerings like fresh smoothies and make your own parfaits with local, organic yogurt, honey, fresh fruit, and granola.

 Shared spaces are requested to be "silent" until 10AM so that you can take the morning to reflect, write, read a book on the porch while cuddled in a blanket, or go for a morning hike on a neighboring path.

 At 10:30AM, attend an optional workshop hosted by one of our featured healers.

 Lunch is set out in the afternoon for you to help yourself to and eat where you please- on the porch, in one of the common lounge areas, under a tree on the grounds, or anywhere else!